 Criteria for Consideration of a Complaint:

-A complaint must meet seven criteria to be considered by the Commission.
+A complaint must meet eight criteria to be considered by the Commission.
 A complaint must:

 - Focus on general institutional conditions, not individual grievances.

 - Cite specific Standards or Criteria that may be violated and provide substantial evidence of such violation.
 Such evidence should state relevant and provable facts beyond general allegations.
 Evidence cannot be submitted via a live webpage or other shared document.
 All evidence must be submitted in a manner that, once submitted, can no longer be edited.